jessicayung/deep-learning-map/basics-glossary.md

 	- Elementwise quadratic penalty over all parameters:
 		- $R(W) = \sum_k \sum_l W_{k,l}^2$
 			- sums up all squared elements of W
+	- Aside: Leads to max margin property in SVMs
 - Parameters like scaling of regularisation loss usually determined by cross-validation
 - Common to regularise only weights W and not biases b because biases don't control the strength of influence of an input dimensioon, but in practice this often turns out to have a negligible effect.
 - If have regularisation loss, cannot achieve zero loss on all examples (assuming examples are distinct), since e.g. for L2 norm, zero loss only possible when W = 0.